Human Nature Projects Ontario

 Hi everyone!
 I’m Vanessa, an undergraduate student at Western University, specializing in Environmental Science.
 At HNP, I’m part of the Communications Department, where I focus on...

-HNP Executive Directors Muhammad Ansar, Srija Das, and Shouvik Bhadra attended the RAcialized Youth Initiative (RAYI) Micro-grants Celebration and Awards Ceremony hosted by the Canadian...
+HNP Executive Directors Muhammad Ansar, Srija Das, and Shouvik Bhadra attended the RAcialized Youth Innovation (RAYI) Micro-grants Celebration and Awards Ceremony hosted by the Canadian...

 Executive of the Month of October: Caitlyn Chen